Lee Keun-ho (footballer, born 1985)

-Lee Keun-ho (Korean: 이근호, born: 11 April 1985) is a South Korean footballer who plays for Daegu FC and South Korea national team.
+Lee Keun-ho (Korean: 이근호, born: 11 April 1985) is a South Korean former footballer who played as a forward.
 His pace, work-rate, and link-up plays mark him as a highly rated forward in Asia.
-South Korean international since 2007, he currently has 19 goals in 84 caps.
+A South Korean international from 2007 to 2014, he scored 19 goals in 84 caps for the national team.
 He represented his country in the 2014 FIFA World Cup.

 Club career

 After graduating from Bupyeong High School, Lee joined local side Incheon United in 2004.
 He stayed in Incheon's reserve team for three years, but got a chance to play for a K League club after winning the Best Player award in the R League contested between reserve teams.
 Daegu FC signed him at the beginning of 2007 season.

 Daegu FC manager Byun Byung-joo brought the fast and extremely aggressive "bullet football" tactic to his team. bringin Lee into the spotlight.
 He became the top scorer among South Korean players in 2007 and 2008 K League.

 Lee wanted to leave for Europe after the end of the contract with Daegu in December 2008.
 Several European clubs showed their interest in him, and he was offered a trial from Premier League club Blackburn Rovers.
 However, he turned it down because he worried about the hard competition for a starting position in Blackburn.
 He signed for J1 League club Júbilo Iwata on a nine-month contract in April 2009.
 He tried to move to Ligue 1 club Paris Saint-Germain in June after playing for Júbilo Iwata for two months, but failed to negotiate with Paris.
 He finally signed a contract extension with Júbilo Iwata until July 2010.

 Lee joined Gamba Osaka in June 2010.
 He scored 15 goals while playing 32 matches for Gamba in the 2011 J1 League.

 On 10 January 2012, he returned to South Korea, signing for Ulsan Hyundai on a three-year deal.
 During a year in Ulsan, he led his team to the AFC Champions League title, winning the Asian Footballer of the Year award and the Champions League MVP award.
 The next year, he was transferred to Sangju Sangmu to perform his military service as per South Korean law.